Lesson 15: The Proposal Grilled Cheese

 Creating a Request for Grilled Cheese (RFGC)

 At face value, a grilled cheese only requires two things: cheese and grilling.
-You could argue that it also requires bread, but that’s merely implied through our personal experiences with grilled cheese, not explicitly stated in the name.
+Additionally, you could argue that it also requires bread, but that’s merely implied through our personal experiences with grilled cheese, not explicitly stated in the name.

 However, if we request a “grilled cheese sandwich”, we are explicitly stating that the cheese must be between two slices of bread – as per the requirements of grilled cheese plus the definition of a sandwich: “two or more slices of bread or a split roll having a filling in between” (via Merriam Webster).